Consistent treatment of rapidity divergence in soft-collinear effective theory: Rapidity divergence and the zero-bin subtraction

-The rapidity divergence and the scale dependence in the soft and collinear sectors cancel when they are combined.
+The rapidity divergence and the $\nu$ dependence in the soft and collinear sectors cancel when they are combined.
 But the evolutions with respect to the rapidity scale $\nu$ to $\mu_L$ for the soft sector and to $p_+$ for the collinear sector are necessary for the resummation of the large logarithms in $p_+/\mu_L$~\cite{Chiu:2011qc,Chiu:2012ir}.

 Note that the separation into the soft and collinear parts in Eq.~\eqref{intsc2} is similar to separating the long- and short-distance physics in effective theories.
 The effective theory at lower energy is matched at the cutoff scale to the full theory, yielding the Wilson coefficients.
 The same mechanism applies to Eq.~\eqref{intsc2}.
 Consider all the modes with the same offshellness, and there is a cutoff rapidity which distinguishes the soft modes with small rapidity and the collinear modes with large rapidity.
 We match the two regions near the cutoff, which is accomplished by the zero-bin subtraction.
 It yields the Wilson coefficients, which corresponds to the collinear contribution in this case, when the contributions from the large rapidity (collinear) region and the small rapidity (soft) region are matched at the boundary.
+We emphasize that the idea of an effective theory is applied to the description of the rapidity divergence, though we do not explicitly construct an effective soft theory.

 As a consequence, the rapidity divergence arises entirely due to the fact that the soft part cannot describe large-rapidity physics.
 And the collinear part contains the divergence through matching onto the soft theory with small rapidity, i.e., the zero-bin subtraction.
 There is always one-to-one correspondence for the rapidity divergences between the soft and the collinear sectors.